flaneuseh/logic_puzzles/README.md

 ## Quick Start

 ### Playing generated puzzles
-The generated puzzles are located in the [ENTER FOLDER HERE] and [ENTER FOLDER HERE] folders.
-The [ENTER FOLDER HERE] contains puzzles that were optimized both for difficulty and for small hint sizes, where the [ENTER FOLDER HERE] contians puzzles that were optimized for difficulty only.
+The generated puzzles are located in the Difficulty-Only and Hints-And-Difficulty folders.
+The Hints-and-Difficulty contains puzzles that were optimized both for difficulty and for small hint sizes, where the Difficulty-Only contians puzzles that were optimized for difficulty only.
 Each folder contains a hint.txt that contains the hints for each puzzle.
-For the puzzles you can use the [ENTER IMAGE HERE] to mark the your answers.
+For the puzzles you can use the BlankPuzzle.png to mark the your answers.
 You can check your solutions agains't the solutions in the solutions.txt file that is each both folders.

 ### Looking at Experiment data
 Each experiment folder also contains several visualizations about the generated puzzles and the generation process.
 The "data.txt" file also contains key information from the experiment.
 Each "pop_<i>.p" file contains a pickled version of the feasible and infeasible population of the last generation for that trial, along with a history object, which tracks fitness over generations.